projectsbyandy/emulsive-ts-store/README.md

 npm run dev - front end
 npm run tests - api tests

+## API Integration test notes
+- various environment variables defined in `jest.env-variables.js` have been setup to enable the api to work with supertest
+  - e.g.
+    - supertest will not handle transient cookies when the domain is set to localhost
+    - tests are decoupled from external dependencies like db so use fakes

 # External dependencies
 - film product images are served from https://freeimage.host/